tanmaypadhi08/AMBD_TeamJ_SignalProcessing/6_Video/99007691/readme.md

-# to see the model you can check the old models folder
+# to see the model you can check the old models folder temperature.slx